 When this happens, I dig deep and remind myself of several principles and practices that help me to prioritize.
-They are Pareto’s Principle, a.k.a. the 80/20 rule, the Four Square Method, and the ABCDE Method.
+They are Pareto’s Principle, a.k.a. the 80/20 rule, the Eisenhower Matrix, and the ABCDE Method.

 Each one serves me in different ways, so when I get overwhelmed or feel unproductive, I dust these off and use them to get back on the right track.
 I often wonder why I don’t just keep using them consistently, but it’s like going to the chiropractor: I remember to go when my back hurts, but I forget when I feel good.